 - For identifying the boundaries of “on campus,” Fresno Pacific University’s main campus is the areas in and around university housing, on the streets of Heaton, Garden, Winery, Willow, and Townsend, within the university block, the Willow Gardens, and is inclusive of all athletic fields and parking lots.
 Any off site venue used for university programs, events, and/or services, including Casa Pacifica is also considered “on campus” in regards to policies, procedures, and expectations.

 Behavior that falls short of the declaration or intent of FPU’s Values and Behavioral Expectations, interrupts FPU’s educational mission, or that brings negative attention to the University will generally be referred to the Restorative Discipline process.
 Should a student enter the restorative discipline process because of a university values or behavioral standard violation they should expect that the process will be inclusive and that major stake holders at the university will be invited into the process.
-These stakeholders may include but are not limited to Student Life staff, coaches, supervisors and academic mentors.
+These stakeholders may include but are not limited to Campus Life staff, coaches, supervisors and academic mentors.

 Fresno Pacific University endeavors to provide a safe and orderly environment, in which all students are able to pursue their academic, social and spiritual development.
 The university reserves the right to implement a disciplinary process, which may culminate in the mandatory leave or termination of any student who does not meet behavioral standards or comply with University policies.
 The university also expects that the actions of any student not pose a threat to the health and/or safety of others and not unreasonably disrupt the educational environment of the university.